 After the war, the fifties saw the second boom in the hotel industry.
-The Club Méditerranée (G. Trigano) created the now famous, but then-revolutionary concept of the club village.
+The Club Méditerranée (G. Trigano) created the now famous, but then revolutionary concept of the club village.
 These years were also notable for the construction of the first casino hotels.
-This was also the time when the airline companies began to develop their hotels.
+This was also the time when the airline companies began to develop their own hotels.

-In 1950 new concepts such as motels boatels, floatels, Rotel and hotels, etc developed after the Second World War many trained staff joined the army hence standard of service lowered, however, occupancy was improved.
+In 1950 new concepts such as motels boatels floatels rotesl and loatels ,etc developed after the second world war many trained staff joined the army hence standard of service lowered, however occupancy was improved.

-In 1952, Kemmons Wilson formed 'Holiday Inn and the first Holiday Inn was made in 1952 at Memphis-Tennesse.
+In 1952, Kemmons Wilson formed 'Holiday Inn and first Holiday Inn was made in 1952 at Memphis-Tennesse.

-- 1. Motels: Motels or motor hotels were born during this period.
-More and more American families travelled by their automobiles.
-Moreover, habits tastes and desires underwent a considerable change.
+- Motels: Motels or motor hotels were born during this period.ore and more Americans families travelled by their own automobiles.
+Moreover habits tastes and desires underwent a considerable change.
 A new mode of informality had come into the Americans way of life.
 Suddenly there was a way out to eliminate formal dress tipping and parking problems.
 The rooms were well furnished in a modern way wall to wall carpeting was provided and - 2.
-Boatels: these are hotels on boats. - 3.
+Boatels: these are hotels on boats - 3.
 Floatels: hotels are located on the ships and the facilities and services. - 4.
 Roatels: hotels on wheels.
 A limited number of rooms or cabins are there for couples.
 All conveniences of guests are looked into. - 5.
-Loatels: it refers to the five stars deluxe hotels with the facility of a helicopter landing on the terrace.
+Loatels: it refers to the five stars deluxe hotels with the facility of helicopter landing on the terrace.